 The art classroom is a unique place and conventional classroom management techniques don’t always apply here.

 As an art teacher I really struggled with finding the right methods to fit my classroom.
-Since I teach elementary grades up through high schoolers in the same classroom (private school), I needed to make sure that my methods were good for all the ages & any visuals (posters & signs) needed to not be to cutesy or elementary or too “old” looking.
+Since I teach elementary grades up through high school in the same classroom (private school), I needed to make sure that my methods were good for all the ages & any visuals (posters & signs) needed to not be to cutesy or elementary or too “old” looking.
 That’s really tough to do!
 So here are classroom management tools that I have found online or created to use in my classroom.
 They work well!
 I hope this will give art teachers ideas for classroom management in their own rooms!
 Most of these ideas are best when started at the beginning of the year, but can be introduced later in the school year if needed.
 Remember the key to successful classroom management is CONSISTENCY!

 The smoothest run classrooms have clearly defined & practiced procedures-especially in the art room!
 Students need to know what do they do when they walk in the room, who gets supplies, who puts away artwork, what do you do with wet artwork, what do you do with dry artwork, etc..
 The first 2-3 classes of the year NEED to be dedicated to teaching & PRACTICING procedures.
 You will be able to produce more art if you class is running effectively (I have learned this from experience!).
 Managing the Art Classroom is an EXCELLENT resources for most of the classroom management issues we run into in the art room!